buildpacks/docs/content/docs/concepts/components/platform.md

 * A cloud application platform that uses buildpacks to build source code before deployment.
 One such platform is [kpack][kpack]

 ## API

 The platform [specification][spec] details what a platform does, and how it interacts with lifecycles and builders.

-The current API version for the platform is `0.4`.
+For the latest version of the Platform API, see [releases][releases] on the spec repo.

 [builder]: /docs/concepts/components/builder/
 [buildpack]: /docs/concepts/components/buildpack/